 The book was designed by Kent himself in collaboration with typographer Kittredge of The Lakeside Press.
 It is set in Bodoni and the grass-green linen binding, the cloth originally made for window shades, was chosen by Kent who also designed the monogram on the front board–the initials “WW” drawn to resemble blades of grass.
 A great book.

-Wikipedia mentions 1936 as a year for an edition of Leaves of Grass on Kent’s page, so perhaps we can point to that as a pub date?
-It is conceivable, as the Heritage Press began that year.
+Wikipedia mentions 1936 as a year for an edition of Leaves of Grass on Kent’s personal page, but Django6924 observes that Michael Bussacco’s Heritage Press checklist has it first appearing in Series 2, which was issued in 1937-38.

-Speaking of Mr. Kent, I’m a little surprised to see his input so limited to the George Macy Company.
+Speaking of Mr. Kent, I’m still a little surprised to see his input was so limited to the George Macy Company.
+He was one of the most renowned and skilled book illustrators in his day.
 Beyond this lovely edition, he also supplied his talent to Samuel Butler’s Erewhon for the LEC in 1934, but that’s where the contributions cease.
-Perhaps Kent’s shift in political ideals and becoming president of a Communist organization for the International Workers Order in the 1940’s had something to do with it.
+Perhaps Kent’s shift in political ideals and becoming the president of a Communist organization for the International Workers Order in the 1940s had something to do with it.
 Macy was very much an American patriot, and I imagine Kent’s decision to be so radical ended up severing their ties for good.
 Django6924 had this to add about this topic:

 I expect, as mentioned in Jerry’s blog, that Macy and Kent weren’t on the best of terms.
 In his pre-LEC/Heritage Press days, Macy had partnered in a small publishing company that produced newer writings, often of a mildly erotic nature, but also mysteries, adventures such as the inimitable Cursed Be the Treasure, and books about the early movie stars such as Valentino and Fairbanks.

-Spine – Declaring Kent’s involvement and that the book is complete and unabridged made my heart flutter upon spotting it.
-It’s great that the Heritage Press went with the Deathbed edition, as there are many lovely poems Whitman composed well after the first printing of his opus.
-I love how they reused the classy inlay on the spine multiple times, too.
+Spine – Declaring Kent’s involvement and that the book is complete and unabridged made my heart flutter upon spotting it way back when.
+I love how they reused the classy grass inlay on the spine multiple times, too.

 Title Page – The lone colored illustration Kent did in this book is reserved for here, likely representing “Song of Myself”, Whitman’s most famous poem.
 The inlay from the front is again used here, but with four years buried within the dirt.
-I’m not quite sure what they picked those particular years beyond being important ones in American history (Django points out that yes, that was the intent: “The four dates buried in the earth on the title page are 1492 (Columbus landed), 1607 (the founding of Jamestown), 1776 (of course), and 1861, the outbreak of the War Between the States.”
+Django6924 points out that “The four dates buried in the earth on the title page are 1492 (Columbus landed), 1607 (the founding of Jamestown), 1776 (of course), and 1861, the outbreak of the War Between the States.”

 I think Kent was a fine choice to be the illustrator, as you’ll see below.

-Personal Notes – The poetry of Walt Whitman hit me like a brick when I first discovered him, and he quickly became my favorite poet.
-Ever since I became enraptured with these books, I wanted Leaves of Grass.
-It took me 6 years to find this, my lone acquisition one time I went to a library book sale in Oakhurst in September 2010 (where I got my first massive haul before, as they’ve been my biggest supplier!).
+Personal Notes – Ever since I became enraptured with these books, I wanted Leaves of Grass.
+It took me 6 years to find this, my lone acquisition one time I went to a library book sale in Oakhurst in September 2010.
 And my delight at it being unabridged and with Rockwell Kent of all people doing the art…I was ecstatic.
-I collect Whitman books no matter the press, but FINALLY grabbing a Heritage Press edition made my day and then some.